Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Dexterity 13 or higher.

 You are expert at slinking through shadows.
-You gain the following benefits:

 * You can try to hide when you are lightly obscured from the creature from which you are hiding.
 * When you are hidden from a creature and miss it with a ranged weapon attack, making the attack doesn't reveal your position.